rcbyron/hey-athena-client/README.md

-# Athena Voice
+# Hey Athena
-Your personal robotic assistant.
+Your personal voice assistant.

-Athena Voice allows you to easily add commands by creating simple modules.
-(see the Active Module Example below)

-This framework aims to do everything that Siri, Cortana, Echo, and Jasper can do.
-And more.
+"Hey Athena" is a 100% open-source, cross-platform, modular voice assistant framework.
+It aims to do everything that Siri, Cortana, and Echo can do -- and more.

 Website (under development): http://heyathena.com

-## Usage Examples
+## Usage Examples:
-"Athena"
-*(double beep)*
-"Turn up"
-*(plays music)*

-"Athena"
-*(double beep)*
+- "Athena *(double beep)* what's the weather like in DFW?"
-"What is the price of bitcoin right now?"
+- "Athena *(double beep)* what is the capital of Tanzania?"
-*(responds with the current bitcoin price)*
+- "Athena *(double beep)* turn up *plays music*"
+- "Athena *(double beep)* open facebook.com"

+Our modular templates make it easy to add new "skills" to Athena.
+Write a simple Python "skill" module to control your house with your voice.
+Write a module to post a tweet with your voice.

+Don't like the name "Athena"?
+Change it to anything you want, like "Swagger Bot" or "Home Slice".

 ## How can I make my own robo-butler?
-- Download and install Athena Voice using the directions below
+- Download and install Hey Athena using the directions below
 - Write your own modules so Athena can respond to different commands

 ## How can I help?